itzgoldenleonard/Craftbot-Plus-essentials/README.md

 ![fancy image](images/header.jpg)

-Whether you just got a new Craftbot Plus (Pro) or if you've had it for a long time, this repo is a collection of stuff that's very useful for your 3D printer.
+Whether you just got a new Craftbot Plus (Pro) or you've had it for a long time, this repo is a collection of stuff that's very useful for your 3D printer.

 ## Components

 These are all of the things that are included in the craftbot plus essentials.
-Click on an item to read more about it
+Click on an item to read more about it.
+All the prints are pre-sliced for the Craftbot Plus, ready to print and located in the `prints` folder.

 - [Rail system](doc/rails.md)
 - [Presets for PrusaSlicer](doc/presets.md)